shereedietel/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' — Donald Knuth.
 Focus on writing clean, maintainable code first.
 Optimize only when necessary and after profiling.
 Remember that clarity and simplicity often lead to better performance in the long run."

 This quote emphasizes the importance of avoiding unnecessary optimizations early in the development process, as it can introduce complexity and bugs.
 It suggests that a programmer should concentrate on clear, logical coding initially and then optimize only after identifying bottlenecks through profiling.
 This approach helps ensure a solid foundation for the software, which is more crucial than micro-optimizing without data-driven insights.

+# 2024-01-06
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+1. Prioritize tasks: When you are working on a project, it is essential to determine which tasks are the most important and which can be completed later.
+By prioritizing your tasks in this way, you can ensure that you focus on the critical aspects of the project and not get sidetracked by less significant details.
+2. Plan ahead: Planning is crucial when it comes to programming.
+You should always have a clear idea of what you want to achieve and how you plan to go about it.
+Creating a detailed plan will ensure you stay on track and make better decisions along the way.
+It will also help to avoid last-minute panic and stress.
+3. Stay organized: A clean and organized codebase is a joy to work with.
+Organizing and structuring your code will make it easier to understand, maintain,and extend.
+Use version control systems like Git to track your changes and collaborate with others.
+Keep your workspace clean, use well-named variables and functions, follow coding conventions, document your work, comment your codes, etc. These practices will pay off in the long run.